Orinda, California: History

 Orinda is located within four Mexican land grants: Rancho Laguna de los Palos Colorados, Rancho Acalanes, Rancho El Sobrante and Rancho Boca de la Cañada del Pinole.
 The area was originally rural, mainly known for ranching and summer cabins.
 The Moraga Adobe was built in 1841, and is the oldest building in the East Bay.
-In the late 19th century, the land was named by Alice Marsh Cameron, probably in honor of the poet Katherine Philips, who was also known as the "Matchless Orinda".
+In 1876, County Sheriff William Walker Camron bought a tract of land east of the Berkeley Hills.
+His wife, Alice Marsh Camron, loved the poetry of Katherine Philips, who was known as the "Matchless Orinda".
+Camron named his new tract of land "Orinda Park".

 In the 1880s, United States Surveyor General for California Theodore Wagner built an estate he named Orinda Park.
 The Orinda Park post office opened in 1888.
 The post office's name was changed to Orinda in 1895.
 Orinda was also the site of Bryant Station, a stop on the failed California and Nevada Railroad around the turn of the 20th century.
 Later, the area around Bryant Station was known as Orinda Crossroads.

 Orinda's popularity as a year-round residence grew after the 1937 completion of the Caldecott Tunnel, which provided easier access to the west.
 Bisected by California State Route 24 and framed by its rolling oak-covered hills, the city of Orinda was incorporated on July 1, 1985.
 Its first mayor was Richard G. Heggie.
-The city is served by Orinda station on the Bay Area Rapid Transit (BART) and Route 6 of the County Connection.
+The city is served by Orinda station on the Bay Area Rapid Transit (BART) and Routes 6 and 606 of the County Connection.